arrow-kt/arrow-website/content/docs/learn/collections-functions/utils.md

 When writing a composition pipeline `f compose g compose h`, remember that computations are applied in **right-to-left** order; in this case we begin with `h` and finish with `f`.
-This mirrors the way you would write them using explicit invocations, `{ f(g(h(it))) }`.
+This parallels the way you would write them using explicit invocations, `{ f(g(h(it))) }`.

 :::